 It really does – I mean I never thought I would want an active holiday a few weeks before Christmas.
-But, I know this is just the break we need to unwind, spend some quality time together (before the rest of the family descends) and yes, and build up some excitement for the weeks ahead.
+But, I know this break for Christmas at Bluestone National Park is just what we need to unwind, spend some quality time together (before the rest of the family descends) and yes, and build up some excitement for the weeks ahead.

 - Book a buggy if you’re not up for walking everywhere.
-Not only are they fun and a novel way to get around – although nowhere is very far (within 5-10 mins to walk.)
-There’s plenty of buggy parks and recharging points around the resort.
-Costs from £80 – and remember to take your driving license.
+Not only are they fun and a novel way to get around – although nowhere is very far.

-- Don’t be put off with the booking system.
+- Take your time with the booking system.
 Go through each section and decide what you’d like to do before adding to your itinerary.
 Booking in for meals is really to ensure you get the time you want – as they do get busy (although am sure you can just turn up but you may just have a wait which with little ones isn’t easy!)

 - Take beach/pool towels for the Blue Lagoon.
 We forgot ours last time and had to buy some at the pool (only a few pounds each each) but still a bit of a pain – as how many do I have at home?

 - Take flat shoes or trainers you will be walking a lot and especially if you visit Camp Smokey (as it’s down some wooden broad walks in the heart of the woods.